ray-project/ray/doc/source/tune/guides/plot_tune-usage.rst

     $ pip install tensorboardX

-Then, after you run a experiment, you can visualize your experiment with TensorBoard by specifying the output directory of your results.
+Then, after you run an experiment, you can visualize your experiment with TensorBoard by specifying the output directory of your results.

 .. code-block:: bash